Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 - Uncover correlations between social media addiction and mental health indicators, such as stress levels, anxiety, or sleep quality.

 - Provide actionable insights and recommendations to educators, parents, and students to promote healthier digital habits and time management.

+## 📥 Data Collection

+- The dataset included variables such as:

+- Daily hours spent on social media

+- Most used platforms

+- Academic performance (e.g, GPA or test scores)

+- Mental health indicators (e.g, stress level, sleep hours, self-reported anxiety)

+- Data was collected in formats like Excel and CSV for ease of import into analysis tools.

 ## 🛠️ Tools Used